hzi-bifo/AMR_benchmarking/data/README.md

     df = df.reset_index(drop=True)
     return df
 ```
-- 2.32 From the genome list generated in step 2.4, extract those genomes in compliance with the criteria in 4.1.
+- 2.32 From the genome list generated in step 2.14, extract those genomes in compliance with the criteria in 2.31.
+In other words, we perform an intersection operation of the pandas DataFrames from 2.14 and 2.31.
 After quality control, filter out species with no more than 200 genomes.
 	- This results in 11 species: **<em>Escherichia coli, Staphylococcus aureus, Salmonella enterica, Enterococcus faecium, Campylobacter jejuni, Neisseria gonorrhoeae, Klebsiella pneumoniae, Pseudomonas aeruginosa, Acinetobacter baumannii,  Streptococcus pneumoniae, Mycobacterium tuberculosis </em>**
 ```python
 def extract_id_quality(temp_path,level):